« Blog

 Some disabilities last much longer than 2-3 years, but a person with the diagnosis can still expect to live for the duration of their working lives.
 Examples of these types of disabilities would be more severe manifestations of multiple sclerosis, Parkinson's disease, or arthritis.

 Particularly in families where there are two income-earning adults with somewhat comparable earnings power and lifestyles modest relative to their means, a 5 year benefit period can be a reasonable way to balance budget and protection goals.
-The trade-off here is that—if one or both receive a diagnosis that results in more than 5 years of disability—they need to stand ready to make other choices, like relocating to a lower cost of living area.
+The trade-off here is that—if one or both receive a diagnosis that results in more than 5 years of disability—they need to stand ready to make some hard choices, like relocating to a lower cost of living area.
 For some people that sounds fine; other people like the idea of being able to keep life going as normally as possible without being forced to take on additional drastic changes.

 In families where there is one income, one adult earns a disproportionate share of household income, or the family's chosen lifestyle requires both incomes, a policy where the benefit period extends until your target retirement age is usually your best bet.